 - Generally bespoke or purpose-made

-- Traditional method, so great for authentic renovation projects
+- Traditional, so great for authentic renovation projects

 - Prone to warping or cracking over time